kdeyko/Hat-kivy/README.md

 Special thanks to my wife for help and inspiration.

 ### Donations:
-The game is absolutely free to use and modification.
+The game is absolutely free to use and modificate.
 If you like my work I'd really appreciate your donation:

 **BTC**: 16hqyeFKLjMf8ReNQV318xk6YSQUPNUBTt